South Yorkshire (West)

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary Surgical equipment design flaws, including the lack of a brightly coloured detachable cap on a bulb syringe, led to a retained tip.
+Concerns summary (AI summary) Surgical equipment design flaws, including the lack of a brightly coloured detachable cap on a bulb syringe, led to a retained tip.
 A national safety recommendation for such caps was ignored, and no cap counting procedure exists.

 Jude Augustus Gordon